agendav/agendav/doc/source/admin/installation.rst

 Installation
 ============

-In this section you will be able to install AgenDAV.
+In this section you will found instructions on how to install AgenDAV.

 Prerequisites
 -------------